Tianxiang-C/SCI-Cream/content/authors/cui-tianxiang/_index.md

   - Research Assistants
 ---

 CUI Tianxiang (崔天祥) is a PhD student in the Department of Psychology, University of Macau.
 He is also a research assistant in applied psychology at The Chinese University of Hong Kong, Shenzhen, working under Prof. HE Jinbo’s supervision.
-He built this website and is maintaining it (see the [repo](https://github.com/Tianxiang-C/SCI-Cream)).
 You may learn more about him by visiting his [homepage](https://cuitx.netlify.app/).